Welcome to Haddo House Choral & Operatic Society

 These groups, along with other organisations that use the facilities at Haddo are known as HUG.
-Altogether these groups involve over 300 members of all ages and backgrounds.
-Gifted amateurs take part in the wide range of productions including those from HHCOS as well as musical shows from the the Haddo Youth Music Theatre and the Haddo Children’s Theatre and youth concerts involving the Haddo Voices as well as national competitions with them and the Haddo Combined Treble Voice Choir.
+Altogether these groups involve many members of all ages and backgrounds.
+Gifted amateurs take part in the wide range of productions including those from HHCOS as well as musical shows from the the Haddo Youth Music Theatre and the Haddo Children’s Theatre and youth concerts involving the Haddo Voices.
 This unique blend makes Haddo the ultimate community arts centre.

 Haddo also hosts the annual Haddo Arts Festival in October, attracting top names for concerts, opera, exhibitions and workshops.

 Many young people who have grown up in the area and who have performed at Haddo in one or more of the ‘HUG’ groups have gone on to study music and the performing arts at tertiary level.
-Currently two young singers who have attended Haddo since their school days and who have promising singing careers are Eleanor Dennis and Lisa Moffat.
+Many young singers who have attended Haddo since their school days have gone on to carve promising singing careers; Eleanor Dennis and Lisa Moffat for example.

 There are also many students from RSAMD (now know as the Royal Conservatoire of Scotland) who have appeared in HHCOS concerts and operas over the years who now have successful professional careers.

 Haddo House Choral & Operatic Society is a charity registered in Scotland, Reg SC016577